 This will depend on why you thought you were entitled to an hour’s lunch break.

-If you don’t have a contract of employment or you do but it doesn’t say what breaks you are allowed, you will only be entitled to a 20-minute break if you work more than 6 hours.
+If you don’t have a contract of employment, or you do but it doesn’t say what breaks you are allowed, you will only be entitled to a 20-minute break if you work more than 6 hours (under the Working Time Regulations).

 No. You would only have a right to take a break at a certain time if your contract of employment stated this.